FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 | Direction | Device -> hub |
 | Parameters | none |

 The device was connected to NetSIO bus.
-NetSIO messages from Atari will be send to the device and messages from the device will be delivered to Atari.
+NetSIO messages from Atari will be sent to the device and messages from the device will be delivered to Atari.

 ### Ping request